 Instructional Planning Council (IPC)

 Student Services Planning Council (SSPC)

+Equity & Antiracism Planning Council (EAPC) – piloted spring 2023

 Participatory Governance Groups Defined

 In addition to the primary college stakeholder groups and participatory governance Planning Councils, the College has a number of college-wide planning committees.
 Their role was updated by the Planning and Budgeting Council on April 15, 2020.
 The definition and role of each participatory governance group, as distinct from operational groups, is laid out in the PBC-approved chart below: